Wooden bowl of salt next to a large wooden spoon with salt.

 Tip: For help, check out the Ooni app, which features a Dough Calculator and takes the hassle out of calculating percentages!

 Lewis conducted an experiment to demonstrate the power and effects of salt.
 He made pizza dough balls using no salt, 3% salt, and 6% salt.
 For each dough ball, he used 63% hydration and left them to proof for 2 hours at room temperature (around 73 °F or 23 °C).
-Here’s what happened (which you also can see for yourself here):a man uses a dough scraper tool to divide a ball of dough0% salt:
+Here’s what happened (which you also can see for yourself here):a man uses a dough scraper tool to divide a ball of dough

 Results: After two hours, the dough ball was bursting out of the container, and the yeast was quite active.
 The dough ripped easily, there was no strength in its structure at all.